The Courage of Esther: Self-Sacrifice and Divine Purpose

 Let's explore the Messianic archetype of Esther; her unwavering resolve to self-sacrifice for her people; how she gained favor in the upper worlds to avert the harsh decree - And, how her story finds resonance in the Gospel narrative of Jesus's trial.

-Esther a Messianic Prototype
+Esther: A Messianic Prototype

 "Queen Esther who was from the line of Mashiach ben Yosef." - Kol HaTor 2:8